 The City of Port Phillip is committed to communicating to ratepayers the way in which rates are set and implemented, the impacts of this rate reviewing the Rating Strategy periodically and to publish and inform the community of its decisions in respect to the Rating Strategy.

-The City of Port Phillip Rating Strategy will be reviewed by 30 June following a general council election.
+The City of Port Phillip Rating Strategy will be reviewed by 30 June following a general council election or more frequently if required.